Course Information | Instructor Information |

 Download the Syllabus |

-Outcome 1: Students will be able to explain the essential concepts and terms associated with ontology, epistemology, and axiology as they related to education.
+Outcome 1: Students will be able to explain the essential concepts and terms associated with reality, knowledge, and value as they related to education.

-Outcome 2: Students will be able to apply the essential concepts and terms associated with ontology, epistemology, and axiology to educational issues.
+Outcome 2: Students will be able to apply the essential concepts and terms associated with reality, knowledge, and value to educational issues.

 Outcome 3: Students will be able to demonstrate a questioning perspective on the nature, function, and investigation of knowledge within education and society.